 So, How Often Do You Feed A Betta Fish?

 One of the biggest things to keep in mind with betta fish is that just like with other fish, they are prone to overfeeding.
 Fish may be awesome pets, but they definitely are not the smartest creatures out there, and that means that they will continue eating and eating until they pretty much blow up.
+So how often should you feed a Betta Fish?
 A betta fish should be fed twice per day at most and you should only feed them little pinches at a time.

 Yes, you can feed them slightly more at a time, but be sure not to give them too much because you’re only feeding them once.
 Some people also decide to feed them three times per day, in which case only very small pinches of food are needed.
 In all reality, if you notice that your fish is constipated or is not digesting food well, you can try skipping a meal.
 Skipping a meal won’t kill the fish and it may actually give it a chance to recover from digestion issues.